What Does Mullein Tea Taste Like?

 Basic Recipe

 To make mullein tea, you will need dried mullein leaves or flowers.
 You can purchase these from a health food store or online.
-If you have fresh mullein, you can dry the leaves and flowers by hanging them upside down in a cool, dry place for a few days.
+If you have fresh mullein, dry the leaves and flowers by hanging them upside down in a cool, dry place for a few days.

 Flavor Enhancements